Aiven-Labs/fish-and-chips-and-kafka/src/README.md

 chips"`, and the price for `"cod & chips"` might be different than the sum of the prices for `"cod"` and `"chips"`.

-In terms of "is there plaice in this order" it doesn't make a lot of difference - in our naive system, we're either looking for "plaice" in a list of strings, or we're looking for "plaice" in a strings in a list. (and of course, we're not doing it in demo5 anyway).
-And again, in "real life", we might have a lookup table from "menu item" to "necessary ingredients" - consider the traditional menu item "fish supper", which we'd probably interpret as meaning "cod and chips".
+In terms of "is there `plaice` in this order" it doesn't make a lot of difference - in the original structure, we're looking for the string `"plaice"` in a list of lists, and in the later structure, we're looking for `plaice` to occur in the strings in a (flat) list.

+And, of course, we're not actually doing that search in demo5 anyway.

+Also, in "real life", we might have a lookup table from "menu item" to "necessary ingredients" - consider the traditional menu item `"fish supper"`, which we'd probably interpret as meaning `"cod & chips"`.

 ---------